You may wish to see an introductory page with a map first.

 View of the Bosporus (towards Constantinople)

-Constantine XI, the last Byzantine emperor, protested to Mehmet II claiming that the fortress violated the treaties between the two countries: in return Mehmet II charged Constantine with having interfered in dynastic quarrels in the Ottoman ruling family; Mehmet arranged the killing of his own young brother to make sure this would not occur again.
+Constantine XI, the last Byzantine emperor, protested to Mehmet II claiming that the size of the fortress violated the treaties between the two countries: in return Mehmet II charged Constantine with having interfered in dynastic quarrels in the Ottoman ruling family; Mehmet arranged the killing of his own young brother to make sure this would not occur again.
 In essence the building of Rumeli Hisar was tantamount to a declaration of war: because at that time they fought only during the season of better weather, the actual conflict broke out in the following year: the fateful 1453.

 Southern and northern towers